risonakamo/video-random-extractor/readme.md

 3. `vid-summarise` to use the program

 # features
-the program will display the number of images that will actually be created and then ask for confirmation, so you can fine-tune your ranges in case it creates too much or too litle
+the program will display the number of images that will actually be created and then ask for confirmation, so you can fine-tune your ranges in case it creates too much or too little

 ![](./readme-img/1.png)
 ![](./readme-img/2.png)